|

 sponges or bath mitts, and special handles for toothbrushes, combs, razors, and

 hairbrushes.
 You may also need special mirrors.
+Other adaptive

 equipment includes tools that help you pick up faraway things (reachers) and